You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 Best advice on growing blueberries

-If your preferred option is to grow your blueberries in containers, Alan Down at Down to Earth agrees.
+If your preferred option is to grow your blueberries in containers, Alan from Down to Earth agrees.
 He says his instinct is that this helps maintain a steady temperature round the roots.
 If you’re wondering which receptacles are best, Alan says “oak barrels cut in half make excellent containers to grow fresh blueberries in.”
 Do take a look at his blog post for full growing instructions.

 Best advice on growing gooseberries